amorist/awesome/README.md

 - [rany2/edge-tts](https://github.com/rany2/edge-tts) - Use Microsoft Edge's online text-to-speech service from Python (without needing Microsoft Edge/Windows or an API key)
 - [madawei2699/myGPTReader](https://github.com/madawei2699/myGPTReader) - myGPTReader is a slack bot that can read any webpage, ebook or document and summarize it with chatGPT.
 It can also talk to you via voice using the content in the channel.
 - [chidiwilliams/buzz](https://github.com/chidiwilliams/buzz) - Buzz transcribes and translates audio offline on your personal computer.
 Powered by OpenAI's Whisper.
-- [GerevAI/gerev](https://github.com/GerevAI/gerev) - 🧠 Google-like Search engine for your organization. 🔎
+- [GerevAI/gerev](https://github.com/GerevAI/gerev) - 🧠 AI-powered search engine for your organization  🔎
 - [deep-diver/Alpaca-LoRA-Serve](https://github.com/deep-diver/Alpaca-LoRA-Serve) - Alpaca-LoRA as Chatbot service
 - [socketteer/loom](https://github.com/socketteer/loom) - Multiversal tree writing interface for human-AI collaboration
 - [microsoft/PromptCraft-Robotics](https://github.com/microsoft/PromptCraft-Robotics) - Community for applying LLMs to robotics and a robot simulator with ChatGPT integration